selkies-project/docker-nvidia-glx-desktop/README.md

 # docker-nvidia-glx-desktop

-MATE Desktop container designed for Kubernetes supporting OpenGL GLX and Vulkan for NVIDIA GPUs with WebRTC and HTML5, providing an open source remote cloud graphics or game streaming platform.
+Xfce Desktop container designed for Kubernetes supporting OpenGL GLX and Vulkan for NVIDIA GPUs with WebRTC and HTML5, providing an open source remote cloud graphics or game streaming platform.
 Spawns its own fully isolated X Server instead of using the host X server, therefore not requiring `/tmp/.X11-unix` host sockets or host configuration.

-Use [docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop) for a MATE Desktop container which directly accesses NVIDIA GPUs without using an X11 Server and supports automatically falling back to software acceleration in the absence of GPUs (but without Vulkan support unlike this container).
+Use [docker-nvidia-egl-desktop](https://github.com/ehfd/docker-nvidia-egl-desktop) for an Xfce Desktop container which directly accesses NVIDIA GPUs without using an X11 Server and supports automatically falling back to software acceleration in the absence of GPUs (but without Vulkan support unlike this container).

 ### Usage